 So I was all over the place, sending my audience randomly to two different places, Udemy, and my website.
 I had absolutely no idea what I was doing.

 But because there was a ton of red-hot hype around the new technology that I was teaching, and because I had a blog that I had been building up for two years, I did get some traffic to my courses.

 And to my surprise, I did make some sales!

-I launched in mid-June 2016, and in that first 15 days I added some sales on my website.
+I launched in mid-June 2016, and in the first 15 days, I added some sales to my website.

 Here is the pricing of my website, to give you an idea, these are my prices to this day:

 So this is how I came up with a business model that has worked very well for me over the years.